Kia ora I’m Kim, the library's Children and Young Adults outreach librarian and my passion is for...

 - New Zealand writers and women writers

-- Authors and stories that are irreverent, quirky or observational and/or that contemplate parenthood, relationships and the human condition
+- Authors and stories that are irreverent, quirky or observational and/or that contemplate coming of age, parenthood, relationships and the human condition

 Speculative fiction (dystopia) and all things counterculture and ecological/environmental